hemerajs/hemera/README.md

 _Act_: Start a request

 _Topic_: The subject to subcribe. **The smallest unit of Hemera**.
 It's kind of namespace for your service.
 If you want to scale your service you have to create a second instance of your service.
-If you just want to scale a method you have to subcribe to a different subject like `math:additions` because any subscriber have to contain the full implementation of the service.
+If you just want to scale a method you have to subcribe to a different subject like `math:additions` because any subscriber have to contain the full implementation of the service otherwise you can run into a `PatternNotFound` exception

 #### Define your service
 ```js